tianpeiyang/tianpeiyang.github.io/_pages/about.md

 News
 ======
+&#x1F195;[Nov 2023] Our paper (Human-in-the-Loop Reinforcement Learning: A Survey and Position on Requirements, Challenges, and Opportunities) has been accepted by Journal of Artificial Intelligence Research(JAIR)!

+&#x1F195;[Oct 2023] Two papers (PADDLE: Logic Program Guided Policy Reuse in Deep Reinforcement Learning, Work-in-Progress: Using Symbolic Planning with Deep RL ) have been accepted by GenPlan Workshop NeurIPS 2023!
+One paper (Reinforcement Learning for FPGA Placement) has been accepted by MlSys Workshop NeurIPS 2023!

-&#x1F195;[Oct 2023] Our paper (ASN: Action Semantics Network for Multiagent Reinforcement Learning) has been accepted by Autonomous Agents and Multi-Agent Systems(JAAMAS)!
+&#x1F195;[Oct 2023] Our paper ([ASN: Action Semantics Network for Multiagent Reinforcement Learning](https://dl.acm.org/doi/abs/10.1007/s10458-023-09628-3)) has been accepted by Autonomous Agents and Multi-Agent Systems(JAAMAS)!

 &#x1F195;[July-Sep 2023] I was invited as a PC of AAAI 2024, ICRA 2024, ICLR 2024, and AAMAS 2024!